inpho/answer-set/README.md

 ## Steps
 1. Create a file `classes.txt` that contains the taxonomic heirarchy, or use the `classes.inpho.txt` file that contains the [InPhO seed taxonomy](http://inpho.cogs.indiana.edu/taxonomy).
-2. Create a file `evals.txt` that contains the evaluations
+2. Create a file `evals.txt` that contains the evaluations.
+It is usually good to have a voting scheme to filter the evaluation predicates.
 3. Run `dlv -pfilter=class,isa,ins,link classes.txt evals.txt program.txt 1> output.txt`

 ## Displaying in `inphosite`